At Trustpilot, we regard information security as an integral part of running an online review community.

 Trustpilot has a public Bug Bounty scheme where crowdsourced security researchers can find bugs and report them to us.

-We also scan our website for vulnerabilities and fix within timescales dependent on the severity of the finding.
+We also scan our website for vulnerabilities and fix them within timescales dependent on the severity of the finding.

 We've designed our platform to follow microservices architecture design principles, so our services and their underlying backend are decoupled and stateless.
 This lets us automatically scale our platform based on demand.